ReganLynch/ToyNeuralNetwork/README.md

   - I am well aware that an object-oriented approach to implementing a neural network results in suboptimal performance to say the least, but I wanted to implement a neural network in this way to gain a better understanding of how exactly they work.
-  - This project was a great learning experience for me, and plan to use this neural network api in the future for a game playing AI
+  - This project was a great learning experience for me, and I plan to use this neural network api in the future for a game playing AI

 ## How To Initialize